kkuanhui/my_config/README.md

 # my_config
 My tmux, bash, vim and config.
 This is branch v2.0.
 This line edited from my local machine.
+This line edited on website.